conchyliculture/liste/README.md

 ## Dev

-WARNING all the crap is mostly in `public/js/liste.js` and is disgusting AngluarJS shit copy pasted from StackOverflow and inserted into the code with a sledgehammer.
+WARNING all the crap is mostly in
+`public/js/liste.js` and is disgusting AngluarJS shit copy pasted from StackOverflow and inserted into the code with a sledgehammer.

-The backend is ̀`liste.rb`, it mostly handles save and loading of the listes de courses.
+The backend is
+`liste.rb`, it mostly handles save and loading of the listes de courses.
 It also converts "rayon" into integers, used for sorting the courses.

-`liste.js̀̀` has 1 main Angular controller `ListeCtrl` for the main page, and a tiny controller `LoadCtrl` for the load liste popup.
+`liste.js` has 1 main Angular controller `ListeCtrl` for the main page, and a tiny controller `LoadCtrl` for the load liste popup.